EFForg/congress_forms/README.md

 (substitute `[server]` and `[port]` with your own values)

+### Disabling headless mode

+Chrome can be run in windowed mode by setting the environment variable `HEADLESS=0`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/efforg/congress_forms.